-Patients with severe burns have a high metabolic state for a long time,20 and some patients have impaired gastrointestinal function, making it difficult to meet their nutritional needs solely through EN.21 Therefore, supplemental PN is particularly important.22 The patients should follow the nutritional therapy principle "if the gut works, use it; and if necessary, combine EN and PN".
-In this study, protein intake from PN was lower than that from EN, and the ratio of PN protein to total protein was lower than that of PN energy to total energy on days 7, 14, 21, and 28 post-injury.
+Patients with severe burns have a high metabolic state for a long time, and some patients have impaired gastrointestinal function, making it difficult to meet their nutritional needs solely through EN.
+Therefore, supplemental PN is particularly important.
+Patients should follow the nutritional therapy principle "if the gut works, use it; and if necessary, combine EN and PN".
+In this study, protein intake from PN was lower than that from EN, and the ratio of PN protein to total protein was lower than that of PN energy to total energy on days 7, 14, 21, and 28 postinjury.
 The main reason for this was that when EN was used, the complete nutritional formula was more likely to be selected, which was more reasonable.
 However, when PN was administered, doctors preferred a personalized formula for multichambered bag preparation.
 Some physicians are not proficient in nutritional therapy.
-When prescribed, they may choose amino acid injections of lower concentrations, such as 3%-5%, instead of higher concentrations, such as 8.5%-11.4%.
-The PN formula could be more rationalized through intelligent systems and training of doctors and multidisciplinary teams,23 such as consulting doctors from the Department of Clinical Nutrition for Nutritional Therapy Prescriptions.24
+When prescribing nutrition therapy, they may opt for lower concentration (3-5%) amino acid injections instead of those with higher concentrations (8.5-11.4%).
+The PN formula could be more rationalized through intelligent systems and training of doctors and multidisciplinary teams, such as consulting doctors from the Department of Clinical Nutrition for Nutritional Therapy Prescriptions.

 This study showed that, compared to patients in the non-target group on day 21 post-injury, patients in the target group were younger and had better laboratory test results.
 Higher TBIL concentrations can affect gastrointestinal function, which may lead to lower nutritional intake.
 Hypoalbuminaemia has proved to be an indicator of morbidity and mortality risk.
-The causes of hypoalbuminaemia include protein energy malnutrition, inflammation, crystalloid dilution, external losses, and liver dysfunction.25 Serum prealbumin is considered to be a sensitive predictor of clinical outcomes and a quality marker for nutrition support.26 If patients with burns receive sufficient energy, protein, and other nutrient substrates, the liver may synthesize more ALB and pALB and patients may have stronger anti-infection abilities and immunity.
-Therefore, patients in the target group had higher ALB and pALB concentrations and lower CRP concentrations, which may have helped in wound healing.27
+The causes of hypoalbuminaemia include protein energy malnutrition, inflammation, crystalloid dilution, external losses, and liver dysfunction.
+Serum prealbumin is considered to be a sensitive predictor of clinical outcomes and a quality marker for nutrition support.
+If patients with burns receive sufficient energy, protein, and other nutrient substrates, the liver may synthesize more ALB and pALB and patients may have stronger anti-infection abilities and immunity.
+Therefore, patients in the target group had higher ALB and pALB concentrations and lower CRP concentrations, which may have helped in wound healing.

 Multivariate logistic regression analysis showed that older age and longer ventilator use were independent risk factors in patients who did not meet the nutritional target on day 21 post-injury.
 As patients grow older, their chewing, taste, smell, and gastrointestinal functions decrease, and their ability to ingest, digest, and absorb food weakens.
 Therefore, older patients may not meet their nutritional targets.
-Patients on mechanical ventilation for a long period may have a severely impaired respiratory function and weakened gastrointestinal function; they may have reduced tolerance to carbohydrates, fats, and amino acids from EN and PN.28 Therefore, they do not contain sufficient energy or proteins.
+Patients on mechanical ventilation for a long period may have a severely impaired respiratory function and weakened gastrointestinal function; they may have reduced tolerance to carbohydrates, fats, and amino acids from EN and PN.
+Therefore, they do not contain sufficient energy or proteins.